ensdomains/dnsprovejs/README.md

 `Oracle` is a wrapper object of `DNSSEC.sol` Oracle smart contract.

 - `known(proof)` returns true if the given proof already exists in `Oracle`.
+- `submit()` sends all unproven proofs into DNSSEC Oracle.
 - `submitProof(proof, prevProof, params)` submits a proof to Oracle contract.
 If `prevProof` is `null`, the oracle contract uses hard-coded root anchor proof to validate the validity of the proof given. `params` is used to pass any params to be sent to transaction, such as `{from:address}`.

-### `OracleProver`

-- `proofs` is an array of all proofs associated with the DNS entry
-- `total` is total number of `proofs`
-- `unproven` = number of proofs yet to be submitted int DNSSEC Oracle
-- `owner` is an address which is in embedded `_ens.domain.tld`.
-This owner will be the owner of the given domain name regardless of who submit the proof into DNSSEC Oracle.
-- `submit()` sends all unproven proofs into DNSSEC Oracle.
-- `submit(index)` sends a single proof (specified by index of `proofs` array) into DNSSEC Oracle.
-Mostly used for testing purpose.

 ## Testing